open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Fixes:
  - JS Client - Fixed file sharing demo.
  - JS Client - Put a guard on onPeerClosed.
- - JS Client - improves in cancelling file transfer requests.
+ - JS Client - Improvements in cancelling file transfer requests.
- - JS Client - prevent possible undefined prop dataChannelReady if peerConns  get recycled early.
+ - JS Client - Prevents possible undefined prop dataChannelReady if peer connection gets recycled early.
- - JS Client - fix easrytc_app UMD declaration.
+ - JS Client - Fixed easrytc_app UMD declaration.
  - JS Client - improved try catch block so that message processing errors didn't masquerade as json parse errors.
- - JS Client - fix possible error due missing adapter.browserShim.attachMediaStream on some platform.
+ - JS Client - Fix possible error due missing adapter.browserShim.attachMediaStream on some platform.
  - JS Client - In the multiparty demo, moved the socket.io reference above the easyrtc.js reference.
  - Documentation - Added fields to the inline documentation on client side to make it work better with jsdoc.
 We now get documentation for all the interesting files.
  - Documentation - Fixed error in easyrtc_client_tutorial.md
- - Packaging - add index.js to bower ignored files cause bower is for client not server.
+ - Packaging - Added index.js to bower ignored files since bower is for client only (not server).

 v1.0.17